Associate Professor – Music [Department Co-Chair], Wooster Chorus, Music Education, Conducting

 Biography, Performance, and Research

 Lisa Wong is an Associate Professor of Music at The College of Wooster, where she co-chairs the Music Department, directs the Wooster Chorus, the Wooster Singers, and teaches courses in conducting, choral literature, and music education.
-In addition to her duties at the college, Dr. Wong is on the conducting staff of The Cleveland Orchestra as Assistant Director of Choruses.
-In this capacity, she assists in preparing the Cleveland Orchestra Chorus and Blossom Festival Chorus for performances throughout the season.
-She is also in her fourth season as Director of the Cleveland Orchestra Youth Chorus.
+In addition to her duties at the college, Dr. Wong is on the conducting staff of The Cleveland Orchestra.
+In this capacity, she oversees all choral performances with the Orchestra, and prepares the Cleveland Orchestra Chorus for performances with Franz Welser-Möst and all guest conductors.

 Dr. Wong has worked with students of all levels, ranging from pre-kindergarten through college.
 Prior to her appointment at Wooster, she was active as a music educator for sixteen years in public and private schools in New York, Pennsylvania, and Indiana.
 A strong advocate for music education, Dr. Wong remains active as a clinician, guest conductor, and adjudicator.
 She serves as a Music Panelist for the National Endowment for the Arts and works as an adjudicator for Festivals of Music.
 She has presented her work at several music conferences and is frequently invited to work with students and educators in clinics and workshops.
 In 2013, she was invited to Kenyatta University in Nairobi, Kenya as a part of Tunaweza Kimuziki, and in 2015 was selected as a conductor for Conducting 21C: Musical Leadership for a New Century in Stockholm, Sweden.